DBRepo-Project/dbrepo/.docs/system-services-metadata.md

 ### Queries

 It provides an interface to insert data into the tables.
 It also allows for view-only, paginated and versioned query execution to the raw data.
+Any stale queries (query that have been executed by users in DBRepo but were not saved) are periodically being deleted from the query store based on the `DELETE_STALE_QUERIES_RATE` environment variable (defaults to 60 seconds).

 ### Semantics